On $\ell_p$-hyperparameter Learning via Bilevel Nonsmooth Optimization: Abstract

 \section{Abstract}

 We propose a bilevel optimization strategy for selecting the best hyperparameter value for the nonsmooth $\ell_p$ regularizer with $0<p\le 1$.
 The concerned bilevel optimization problem has a nonsmooth, possibly nonconvex, $\ell_p$-regularized problem as the lower-level problem.
-Despite the recent popularity of nonconvex $\ell_p$ regularizer and the usefulness of bilevel optimization for selecting hyperparameters, algorithms for such bilevel problems have not been studied because of the difficulty of $\ell_p$ regularizer.
-We first show new optimality conditions for such bilevel optimization problems and then propose a smoothing-type algorithm together with convergence analysis.
-The proposed algorithm is simple and scalable as our numerical comparison to Bayesian optimization and grid search indicates. {It is a promising algorithm for nonsmooth nonconvex bilevel optimization problems as the first algorithm with convergence guarantee.}
+Despite the recent popularity of nonconvex $\ell_p$-regularizer and the usefulness of bilevel optimization for selecting hyperparameters, algorithms for such bilevel problems have not been studied because of the difficulty of $\ell_p$-regularizer.\\ Our contribution is the proposal of the first algorithm equipped with a theoretical guarantee for finding the best hyperparameter of $\ell_p$-regularized supervised learning problems.
+Specifically, we propose a smoothing-type algorithm for the above mentioned bilevel optimization problems and provide a theoretical convergence guarantee for the algorithm.
+Indeed, since optimality conditions are not known for such bilevel optimization problems so far, new necessary optimality conditions, which are called the SB-KKT conditions, are derived and it is shown that a sequence generated by the proposed algorithm actually accumulates at a point satisfying the SB-KKT conditions under some mild assumptions.
+The proposed algorithm is simple and scalable as our numerical comparison to Bayesian optimization and grid search indicates.